dtwozero/vivaleak/README.md

 # Vivaleak - By dTwoZ3r0
 Vivaldi has a bug that keeps persistent personal info in sqlite tables even after clearing browser history.

+### This affects all versions of Vivaldi Web Browser < 1.14 on Linux Systems.
+I did not verify windows and OSX versions.
+Someone else can verify the bug on those 2x operating systems and reach out to me if they wish.

 Contact me on Twitter: @dTwoZ3r0
 ## These are the tables inside the Web Data database: